 - Give as much detail of the item as possible - the more detail you supply, the easier it is to fulfil your request.

 - Requested articles are sent to your email as a PDF document (times will vary depending on the library supplying the item).
-Alternately, you may receive an email stating that your request cannot be filled because the item is unavailable, or because you didn't provide enough detail in your request.
+Alternatively, you may receive an email stating that your request cannot be filled because the item is unavailable, or because you didn't provide enough detail in your request.

 CAVAL reciprocal borrowing